 You may notice that nature is full of vibrant, even fluorescent, colors.
 The human eye detects wavelengths ranging from 390-700 nm and our perception of colors is actually a narrow part of the light spectrum.
 Other organisms can detect color from a wider spectrum.

 Why do colors exist?
-Arguably, colors are communicative, from tropical fish mating signals to some frog’s poisonous warning colors to octopuses’ clandestinely hiding in plain site.
+Arguably, colors are communicative, from tropical fish mating signals to some frog’s poisonous warning colors to octopuses’ clandestinely hiding in plain sight.
 Compounds that can give off bright signals communicate tracking information to observing scientists.
 In the past 100 years, scientists have found myriad ways to use fluorophores to label and characterize proteins or cells of interest.
 Today, I would like to walk you through the history of fluorophores and touch upon a few essential considerations in choosing the right one for your experiment, especially when combining multiple fluorophores simultaneously.

 A Short History of Fluorophores